-Parallel literacy classes and hidden strengths: learning to read in English, Urdu and classical Arabic.
+Parallel literacy classes and hidden strengths: learning to read in English, Urdu and classical Arabic

 Robertson, Leena Helavaara (2002) Parallel literacy classes and hidden strengths: learning to read in English, Urdu and classical Arabic.
-Literacy, 36 (3). pp. 119-126.
-ISSN 1741-4350
+Reading, 36 (3). pp. 119-126.

 Full text is not in this repository.

 The main focus of the article is on one bilingual boy, Ikram, of Pakistani background, who at the beginning of the study was 5 years old.
 The participant observations in these three different types of classes and audio and video tapes of some these lessons show that at the age of 7 Ikram has begun to read in three languages.
 I argue that in doing so he is developing additional strengths that are generally overlooked.
 These new types of literacy strengths derive from the fact he is learning to read simultaneously in three languages.
 Yet they remain hidden within his English lessons.

 A. > School of Health and Education > Education

 |Date Deposited:||19 Oct 2010 10:20|